mehmetegeacican/MService/README.md

 * For API Documentation, Swagger have been used.
 Used for the various services The documents can be reached by using the respective api url of the service with adding /api-docs to the end

+* For tests use `npm run test` in the specific service that you want to control.
+E.g -> in ./UserService
+* For tests with coverage, use `npm run test-coverage` for seeing how much of the services have been covered for test